 Boil Water Advisory

-This is no Boil Water Advisory currently in effect.
+There is no Boil Water Advisory active at this time.

 Appalachian rarely needs to issue a Boil Water Advisory.
 In most cases of a necesssary repair, positive water pressure is maintained to prevent potential contamination from entering a water line.
 Positive pressure and flushing are typically used to prevent the introduction of bacteria into the water system